jyyyyylim/jyyyyylim/README.md

 - Gods' weakest C++ lover: an undergrad majoring in networking
 - database engineer on the streets, network engineer in the sheets
+- hobbyist pentester and sysadmin
 - (former) fullstack dev
 - fully selftaught programmer with a passionate disdain for Agile
+- the corporeal embodiment of RTFM
 - algorithmic perfectionist, dragging the engineering back into software engineering